Sleep Apnea Evaluation, Treatment and Inspire

-Dr. Boole is Board Certified in Sleep Medicine, a member of the American Academy of Sleep Medicine.
+Dr. Boole is Board Certified in Otolaryngology with the subspecialty of Sleep Medicine and a member of the American Academy of Sleep Medicine.
 He is one of only a handful of Otolaryngologists in the country that is.

 Causes: